midtown-ai/glossary/glossary/s.md

 # System Prompt

  A system prompt is always included in all new contexts/requests?
+Only if the model is steerable!

  Includes
   * name